koshikraj/nitk-workshop/README.md

-# nitk-workshop
+# NITK - workshop
-Workshop on Applications of blockchain in Cyber Security at "Deep learning for Big Data and Cyber Security Applications"
+Workshop on Applications of blockchain in Cyber Security at "Deep learning for Big Data and Cyber Security Applications" Conference